drblythe/moonrabbit/README.md

 I parse the config this way because I wanted a simple/easy way to have unambiguous file associations without an external mimetype library.

 Two notes:
-    - .\<none> is the extension of files like "foo" and "bar", i.e. with no extension.
+    - ".\<none>" is the extension of files like "foo" and "bar", i.e. with no extension.
     - To have a program open IN terminal (like you might want for vim, or other text editors, prepend a '$' to the program path.
 This is shown for /usr/share/vim in the config.
-Otherwise the program is forked to the background and not waited on within the current process.
+Otherwise the program is forked to the background and wait() does not hang within the current process.

 If running with no command line arguments, moonrabbit looks for the config in /home/*you*/.config/moonrabbit/config.
 You can pass the argument